 A. Article 2(10) (a) of EMIR refers to "institutions for occupational retirement provision within the meaning of Article 6(a) of Directive 2003/41/EC, including any authorised entity responsible for managing such an institution and acting on its behalf as referred to in Article 2(1) of that Directive as well as any legal entity set up for the purpose of investment in such institutions, acting solely and exclusively in their interest".
 It may be possible for a RIAIF or a QIAIF (or a sub-fund in the case of an umbrella RIAIF or QIAIF) which meets the relevant requirements to qualify as a pension scheme arrangement under Article 2(10) (a) of EMIR.
-Accordingly, the RIAIF or the QIAIF (or sub-fund) which qualifies as a pension scheme arrangement under Article 2(10) (a) of EMIR will limit investment in it to such institutions.
+Accordingly, the RIAIF or the QIAIF (or sub-fund) which qualifies as a pension scheme arrangement under Article 2(10) (a) of EMIR.